 ALTER INDEX … REBUILD is usually faster than dropping and re-creating an index.

-It reads all the index blocks using multi block I/O then discards the branch blocks.
+It reads all the index blocks using multi-block I/O and then discards the branch blocks.

 A further advantage of this approach is that the old index is still available for queries while the rebuild is in progress.